jakephelan1/Facial-Recognition-Project/README.md

 ![0E5785E6-837E-4EDA-9B51-6F97BC3A33A7_1_201_a](https://github.com/user-attachments/assets/1dfaec45-f881-4fd1-bcb0-dbe9b24e2051)

 ## Project Description
-This project implements a facial recognition system using convolutional neural networks (CNNs).
-It includes functionality for training the model on a dataset of facial images, as well as real-time face detection and recognition using a webcam feed.
+This project implements a facial recognition system using my custom machine learning library.
+It includes functionality for training a Convolutional Neural Network (CNN) on a dataset of facial images, as well as real-time face detection and recognition using a webcam feed.

 ## Features
 - Trains a CNN model on a dataset of facial images